meilisearch/specifications/text/0118-search-api.md

 By default, page is `null`, or `1` if `hitsPerPage` is provided.
 The first page has a value of `1`, the second `2`, etc...

-When providing `page` or `hitsPerPage` in the query parameters, the `numbered pagination` system is enabled, which impacts the returned fields and the performance.
-See explanation on the [`numbered pagination`](#3181).
+When providing `page` or `hitsPerPage` in the query parameters, the `page selection` system is enabled, which impacts the returned fields and the performance.
+See explanation on the [`page selection`](#3181-navigating-search-results-by-page-selection).

+If `page` and/or `hitsPerPage` are provided as well, they by-pass `offset` which is then ignored.
+See [explaination](#3181-navigating-search-results-by-page-selection).

 - 🔴 Sending a value with a different type than `Integer` for `page` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.